 It’s a bold choice.
 Not to mention a sacrificial one for you and your family.

 It is a choice that can potentially affect every person around you.
-Having recognized that, it is also a choice that will bring you reward, strength, honor.
-It’s a choice that will surround you with the comradery, the purpose, and the passion that you have been craving.
-Choosing a military career is not an easy road to take, but it is one that will guarantee your purpose and service in maintaining and promoting the freedoms and values of our nation.
+Recognizing that it is also a choice will bring you reward, strength, and honor.
+It’s a choice that will surround you with the fellowship, purpose, and passion you crave.
+Choosing a military career is not an easy road to take, but it will guarantee your purpose and service in maintaining and promoting the freedoms and values of our nation.